 Sharkbite is the brand for two-piece fittings.
 The seal is extremely tight when you press the pipe against the fitting.
 It is even much stronger than a regular compression.
 This is made possible by the small teeth inside the fitting that gives a much stronger fit.

 Sharkbite is also referred to as push-fit, push-to-connect, or stab-in fittings.
 It simply means you apply a ‘push’ force by hand to create a watertight union in a matter of seconds.

 Sharkbite is a US-made brand; thus, you are assured of the highest manufacturing quality standards.
 Industry experts recommend this since it complies with the plumbing standards for commercial and residential applications.
-The fittings are made of brass material and even color.
+The fittings are made of brass material and are evenly colored.

-In crimp, the PEX pipe is fitted into the crimp-ring fitting.
-Copper or stainless steel rings are crimped or tightened over the pipe with a crimping tool.
+For crimp style, the PEX pipe is fitted into the crimp-ring fitting.
+Copper or stainless steel rings are crimped or tightened over the pipe using a crimping tool.